solutious/solutious.github.com/blog/_posts/stella/2011-03-09-morning-stella-outage.md

 who: delano
 ---

 [Stella](https://www.blamestella.com/) was down for about an hour and a half this morning, including checkups and monitors.
-I received a notification at 9am (PST) and the site returned to normal by 10:40.
-Here is a
+I received a notification at 9am (PST) and the site returned to normal at 10:40am.
+Here is a screenshot of  [status.blamestella.com](http://status.blamestella.com) form this morning:

 http://solutious.com/blog/assets/2011-q1/bs-outage-03-09.png